Letter from America (song)

-"Letter from America" is a song written and performed by Scottish band The Proclaimers, that appears on their 1987 debut album, This Is the Story.

-The track was a Top 3 hit in Ireland and the United Kingdom, whilst making the Top 30 in Belgium and The Netherlands and also charting in Germany.

-It has since been adopted as the unofficial anthem of the Scotland national football team for their 2026 World Cup campaign.
+"Letter from America" is a song by Scottish band The Proclaimers from their debut album This Is the Story (1987).
+It was a Top 3 hit in Ireland and the United Kingdom, whilst making the Top 30 in Belgium and The Netherlands whilst also charting in Germany.
+The song has since been adopted as the unofficial anthem of the Scotland national football team for their 2026 World Cup campaign.

 Background and composition

 Lyrically, the song reflects Scotland's long history of emigration, with Scots leaving behind economic depression in their own nation to start new lives in America and Canada ("the day you sailed from Wester Ross to Nova Scotia").
 There is also an allusion to the enforced emigrations of the Highland Clearances when wealthy landowners forcibly evicted whole communities in order to turn their land over to the more profitable enterprise of raising sheep, and comparison of the impact of the Highland clearances to that of 1980s Thatcherite economic policies.

 Both of these themes are portrayed on the sleeve artwork for the single—a painted image of a man and woman from the time of the clearances (from the John Watson Nicol painting Lochaber No More) superimposed onto a black-and-white photograph of the interior of Gartcosh steel works after its closure in 1986.